hellospruce/create-spruce-app/README.md

 ## Goals

 - [x] Single repo for maintaining & publishing packages used in Spruce development projects
-- [ ] A CLI tool package like `create-react-app`, e.g desired outcome: `npx spruce-scripts --template next` to bootstrap our starter projects (and stop them from polluting our github with template repos)
+- [ ] A CLI tool package like `create-react-app`, e.g desired outcome: `npx create-spruce-app --template next` to bootstrap our starter projects (and stop them from polluting our github with template repos)

 ## Notes